apptension/openwind/README.md

 yarn create-element
 ```

-In this step you need to pick category and type.
+In this step, you need to pick a category and type.
 You can choose from 4 categories:

 - default - general components/sections
-- marketing - marketing related components, ex. newsletters, stats
+- marketing - marketing-related components, ex. newsletters, stats
 - ecommerce - ecommerce components, ex. product details, product lists, categories
-- business - businesss related components, ex. testimonials, team
+- business - business-related components, ex. testimonials, team

-Each category include a number of types:
+Each category includes a number of types:

 - default
   - applicationShells